cyrus-and/chrome-remote-interface/README.md

 - use the *raw* version of the [commands](#clientsendmethod-params-callback) and [events](#event-domainmethod) interface to use bleeding-edge features that do not appear in the [local version] of the protocol descriptor;

-- update the local copy with `scripts/update-protocol.sh` (not present when fetched with `npm install`).

 [local version]: lib/protocol.json